-The following biography is excerpted from what was, at the time, the Official Site for Admiral James Stockdale.
-We retain it, because of that sanction.
+The following biography is excerpted, with revisions from what was, at the time, the Official Site for Admiral James Stockdale.
+We retain it, because of that sanction, while making some key changes.
 Since it's writing, recently declassified material has detailed Admiral Stockdale's incredibly courageous command of the POWs in Hao Lo prison, whilst also heading up a successful espionage ring run by himself, the CIA and Sybil Stockdale.
 More on this mission can be seen in the Smithsonian Channel's - The Spy in the Hanoi Hilton Documentary.

 Admiral Stockdale was born on December 23, 1923 in Abingdon, Illinois.
 After graduating from the Naval Academy in 1947, he attended flight training in Pensacola, FL and in 1954, was accepted to the Navy Test Pilot School where he quickly became a standout and served as an instructor for a brief time.